Voxel8/BoundingBoxes.jl/README.md

 ```
 The macro create the composite type with a maximum and minimum member, which is just the axis name with a `"_max"` and `"_min"` suffix.

-Let's see how se can use the `Bounds2` type we just created.
+Let's see how we can use the `Bounds2` type we just created.
 ```
 julia> methods(Bounds2)
 # 3 methods for generic function "Bounds2":